 |Multi-Region Name||Multi-Region Description||Read-Write Regions||Witness Region|

 A regional location is a specific geographic place, such as South Carolina.
 Data in a regional location is replicated in multiple zones within a region.
 All regional locations are separated from other regional locations by at least 100 miles.

 Select a regional location for lower costs, for lower write latency if your application is sensitive to latency, or for co-location with other GCP resources.Firestore supports the following regional GCP resource locations:

 |Region Name||Region Description|

-Use one of the following methods to find out which location you selected for your project:
+Use one of the following methods to view the location setting for your project:

 gcloud app describecommand.